AdobeDocs/experience-platform.en/help/query-service/clients/aqua-data-studio.md

 ### Setting SSL mode

 Next, you must set the SSL mode value as `?sslmode=require`.
 This is done from the [!DNL Driver] tab of the [!DNL Edit Server Properties] dialog.
 See the official Aqua Data Studio documentation for instructions on how to edit driver properties.
-Use the search bar to find the `sslmode`property.
+Use the search bar to find the `sslmode` property.

 >[!IMPORTANT]
 >
 >See the [[!DNL Query Service] SSL documentation](./ssl-modes.md) to learn about SSL support for third-party connections to Adobe Experience Platform Query Service, and how to connect using `verify-full` SSL mode.

 After inputting your connection details, from the same tab, select **[!DNL Test Connection]** to ensure your credentials work properly.
 If your connection test is successful, select **[!DNL Save]** to register your server.
-A confirmation dialog appears confirming connection and the connection appears on the dashboard.
+A confirmation dialog appears confirming the connection and the connection icon appears on the dashboard.
 You can now connect to the server and view its schema objects.

 ## Next steps